Before we begin, please note this recipe is not made with whipped cream or whipping cream.

 3. Be sure to start with room temperature/softened ingredients.
 This will make it easier to beat them together without any lumps.

-- The frosting will keep in an airtight container in the fridge for up to one week.
+- Store the frosting in an airtight container in the refrigerator for up to one week.

 Did you make this whipped cream cheese frosting?
 Please rate the recipe and tell me how it went in the comments below.
 Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!